Roald Dahl: Children's fiction

 Scarecrow of the BFG (the Big Friendly Giant) at a festival in Yorkshire; many of Dahl's new words are spoken by the character.

 Dahl was also famous for his inventive, playful use of language, which was a key element to his writing.
 He invented over 500 new words by scribbling down his words before swapping letters around and adopting spoonerisms and malapropisms.
 The lexicographer Susan Rennie stated that Dahl built his new words on familiar sounds, adding:

 He didn't always explain what his words meant, but children can work them out because they often sound like a word they know, and he loved using onomatopoeia.
 For example, you know that something lickswishy and delumptious is good to eat, whereas something uckyslush or rotsome is definitely not!
 He also used sounds that children love to say, like squishous and squizzle, or fizzlecrump and fizzwiggler.

-As marketing director of Penguin Books in the 1980s, Barry Cunningham travelled the UK with Dahl on a promotional book tour, during which he asked Dahl what the secret of his success was, with Dahl responding, "the thing you've got to remember, is that humour is delayed fear, laughter is delayed fear."
+As marketing director of Penguin Books in the 1980s, Barry Cunningham travelled the UK with Dahl on a promotional book tour, during which he asked Dahl what the secret of his success was; Dahl responded by saying that "the thing you've got to remember, is that humour is delayed fear, laughter is delayed fear."
 Cunningham later recollected, "if you look at the way he uses humour and the way that children use humour, perhaps sometimes it's the only weapon they have against terrifying circumstances or people.
 That's very indicative of his stories and the style of those stories."